tudelft-cs4200/2021/homework/_posts/2020/2020-09-17-homework-project.md

     typeOfExp(e) == T.
 ```

-in the main statics file and use the ones in your solution file.
+in the main statics file and make sure they are redefined in your solution file.

 #### Developing a Solution